...

 Converting INR to USD

-India’s minimum salary should be expressed in USD, given the worldwide emphasis on economic competitiveness.
-Accounting for purchasing power parity and current exchange rates forms part of the conversion process.
 For example, although the national minimum pay may be set in Indian Rupees (INR), its USD equivalent provides a more readily available comparison for companies functioning internationally and foreign investors.

 Comparative Analysis with Regional Economies

-India’s minimum salary still falls on the lower end of the scale when compared to surrounding nations.
 For instance, whereas India’s minimum wage is about USD 178 per month, other countries in the region provide far greater rates:

 Minimum Monthly Wage in Asia

-This disparity emphasizes not just the cost advantage for Indian labor-intensive businesses but also the difficulties in guaranteeing an acceptable quality of living for employees.
-By offering this contrasting viewpoint, we enable companies to grasp the local competitive dynamics.
+This disparity underscores not only the cost advantage for Indian labor-intensive businesses but also the challenges of ensuring an acceptable standard of living for employees.

 Sector-Wise Analysis of Minimum Wages in India